-7.2 MOWER CUTS UNEVENLY.
+6.2 MOWER CUTS UNEVENLY.

 - a) Check the drive tire pressure and tire circumference.
 See 5.1.10.
 A more uniform cutting height may be obtained with higher tire pressure on rough terrain.
 A lower tire pressure provides more flotation. - b) Check deck support pins.
 Hairpin clips must be in the same hole position on each support pin. - c) Check deck support alignment and check mounting brackets to be sure all bolts are tight. - d) Check blades tip to tip for straightness.
-(They should be within 3/16" (4.8 mm), or one blade width from being in line.)
+(They should be within 3/16", or one blade width from being in line.)

-7.3 ENGINE WILL NOT START.
+6.3 ENGINE WILL NOT START.

-a) Check that choke is in the "ON" position for a cold engine.
+a) Check that choke is in the "ON" position for a cold engine or in the "OFF" position for a warm engine.
+See 4.3.2.